Is investing in energy a good idea? Here’s a breakdown of how to do so and why energy stocks could be profitable for resource investors.

 Such price swings are the result of a variety of factors, and in this article, Forbes contributor Michael Lynch does a good job of outlining some of them.
 For example, he notes that oil consumption data is often not reported in a timely manner, and comments that the Organization of the Petroleum Exporting Companies, better known as OPEC, can influence prices.
 Even the weather can have an impact.

-Gas prices have also been volatile in the last decade.
+Natural gas prices have also been volatile in the last decade.
 They leaped in 2008, when they were above US$13 per million British thermal units, and their lowest point of below US$2 came at the beginning of 2016.
 Then, between 2017 and the lead up to the COVID-19 pandemic, gas prices averaged around US$3.

 In April 2020, gas prices followed the same downward trajectory as oil prices, dropping to a low of US$1.65.
 As with oil prices, gas prices are affected by a number of factors.
 However, weather has more of an effect on gas prices than it does on oil prices.
 In 2021, natural gas prices also shot up on increasing demand and supply challenges.

 It is a cleaner and more efficient source of energy than oil and coal, and, as noted, is used to power nuclear reactors.
 The production of nuclear energy itself produces no carbon dioxide, although mining and refining uranium does produce carbon emissions.